$3000 off saturdays | august 2023

 Leave Your Guests Wanting More

 And there you have it!
-A 6-hour wedding with all wedding activities included, plus 3 hours of solid open dance floor time, wedding celebrations, AND a 5-hour bar (whoa).
+A six-hour wedding with all wedding activities included, plus three hours of solid open dance floor time, wedding celebrations, AND a five-hour bar (whoa).

-Now, this may seem long to some, but really, 6 hours is a sweet spot.
+Now, this may seem long to some, but really, six hours is a sweet spot.
 Nothing is crammed and slammed together.
 It is a relaxed pace but still keeps the guests entertained.

-Your wedding planner will guide you through this process a lot prettier than I. A wedding timeline is very fluid and built upon your vision.
+Don’t worry because your wedding planner will guide you through this process seamlessly.
+A wedding timeline is very fluid and built upon your vision.
 Nothing is set in stone other than the ceremony start time—but be sure to consider the timing of each event and the length of each event.

 Some weddings won’t have a toast or garter toss/bouquet toss—saving time.
 Some won’t want cutting the cake to be such a huge ordeal, just cut it, pass it around and keep the party going.
 Once you sit down and play out your wedding in your head, jot down your ideas, wants, and needs.